dougpark/RaspberryPi_sysinfo/Readme.md

 # rsysinfo
 * Installed with sysinfo
+* rsysinfo requires internet access to run, sysinfo runs locally
 * Always gets the latest version from GitHub
 * Updates sysinfo and rsysinfo on every run

 # Notes
-* Rasberry Pi 64bit lite
+* Raspberry Pi 64bit lite
     * ```file``` command not installed
 * Buster version of the OS does not include Python3 by default